ConduitIO/conduit/docs/design-documents/20221028-dead-letter-queue.md

   // that controls if the pipeline should stop (0 disables the window)
   // default = 1
   uint64 window_size = 3;
-  // window_nack_threshold defines the number of nacks in the window that would
+  // window_nack_threshold defines the number of nacks in the window that are
-  // cause the pipeline to stop
+  // tolerated.
+Crossing the threshold stops the pipeline.
-  // default = 1
+  // default = 0
   uint64 window_nack_threshold = 4;
 }